 Notable feature: Ask for user feedback – This feature encourages your teammates to provide feedback on the training they just completed so you can continue improving your courses.

 Video is a powerful online training tool, but not everyone has the time or budget to film their own from scratch.
 With Vyond’s online video software, you can easily create animated videos without any coding or illustration experience.
 Plus, Vyond for Enterprise is specifically designed to manage data privacy and information security and is ISO 27001 certified, GDPR and CCPA compliant, and Privacy Shield verified.

 Notable feature: Free template library – Vyond has a large collection of templates that give you a head start on your video.
 You can either browse the selection or filter by job role, category, and/or style.

-Whether you need to schedule a team-wide meeting or chat with someone one-on-one, there are several tools that keep remote teams connected, ensure you keep every colleague in the loop and foster team building in your organization.
+Whether you need to schedule a team-wide meeting or chat with someone one-on-one, there are several remote work tools that keep team members connected, ensure you keep every colleague in the loop and foster team building in your organization.